Algorithm-assisted discovery of an intrinsic order among mathematical constants: Conservative matrix fields

 \subsection{Connections between constants via conservative matrix fields}

 So far we have seen that each conservative matrix field generates infinite different formulas of a single constant by following different straight trajectories.
 Each such formula can be directly translated to a continued fraction form \cite{ESMA}, and interestingly, the property of factorial reduction appears to be preserved in all of them (once a single direction had it).
-These observations suggest an appealing hypothesis --- that all continued fraction formulas of a certain constant can be derived from a single conservative matrix field (of two or more dimensions).
+These observations suggest an appealing hypothesis --- that all continued fraction formulas of a certain constant can be derived from different trajectories in a single conservative matrix field (of two or more dimensions).

 Further computational experiments reveal that conservative matrix fields can establish new relationships between various mathematical constants.
 Specifically, by initializing the trajectory at a point other than $(1,1)$---for example, starting at $(1/2,1)$ (with the same $M_X$ and $M_Y$)---produces a sequence that converges to a different limit than the one starting at $(1,1)$, but arises from the same conservative matrix field.
 If this shift is integer, then the resulting limit will be related to the same constant by a linear fractional transformation.
 Conversely, when the shift is a non-integer rational number, in most cases the trajectory produces a formula that converges to a different limit that is not related to the original constant.
-For example, $\pi$ and $\ln2$ both emerge from the same conservative matrix field via a shift of $1/2$ of the trajectory initialization in either axis.
+For example, $\pi$ and $\sqrt{2}$ both emerge from the same conservative matrix field via a shift of $1/2$ of the trajectory initialization along the $y$ axis.
 A similar connection exists for other constants such as $\zeta(2)$ and Catalan's constant, or $\zeta(3)$ and $\pi^3$.
+The conservative matrix field can also connect $\pi$ and $\ln(2)$, by re-scaling the $x$ axis $x \to x/2$, and following a trajectory along the $x$ direction.

-These connections transfer formulas that were developed for one constant to the other constant, and may help translate other properties between the constants. e.g. the 4-dimensional conservative matrix field of $\zeta(2)$ in Appendix \ref{app:multidimensional_cmf} directly gives rise to a similar matrix field for $G$.
+These connections transfer formulas that were developed for one constant to the other constant, and may help translate other properties between the constants. e.g. the 4-dimensional conservative matrix field of $\zeta(2)$ in Appendix E directly gives rise to a similar matrix field for $G$.
 Constants that share their matrix field up to such rational shifts can be placed at the same level of the hierarchy --- the matrix field guarantees that they are derived from recurrence formulas with the same structure, with polynomials of the same degree.

 Different trajectories in a conservative matrix field can express the same constant by formulas with vastly different attributes.
 Altering the trajectory may enable generating formulas with desired attributes like more efficient convergence, crucial for proving the irrationality of various constants.
 In the section below, we follow this observation and analyze straight trajectories with different slopes in the 2-dimensional grid.
 We show how to provide quantitative formulas that yield different lower bounds on the irrationality measure of the target constant.